oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 constrain the creation of a relationship to a target capability, the new `allocation` keyname is used within a requirement assignment.

-Thes capability definition keynames can be used according to the following grammar:
+These capability definition keynames can be used according to the following grammar:
 ```yaml
 <capability_definition_name>: